roshinirekha/netflix_sql_project/README.md

 # Netflix Movies and TV Shows Data Analysis using SQL
 ![Netflix_Logo](https://github.com/roshinirekha/netflix_sql_project/blob/main/logo.png)

 ## 📌 Overview
-This project analyzes Netflix movies and TV shows data using SQL to extract meaningful insights.
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+The goal is to extract valuable insights and answer various business questions based on the dataset.
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
-The analysis focuses on understanding content distribution, ratings, trends, and patterns across different countries and years.

 ## 🎯Objectives
 - Analyze distribution of Movies vs TV Shows
 - Identify the most common ratings